 Figure 5 - Final drill plan for Area 2B.
-2020 drill holes in blue and historic drill holes and trenches in black

-Updated Mineral Resource
+2020 drill holes in blue and historic drill holes and trenches in black iv) Updated Mineral Resource

-The MSA Group ("MSA") of South Africa has been engaged to update the Lofdal resource which will incorporate all the new drilling from Area 4 and Area 2B and is scheduled for delivery before March 31, 2021.
-As part of its due diligence process, MSA has completed a one week site/in-country visit to review all technical aspects of the project including the Company's standard operating procedures and quality assurance quality control ("QAQC") programs.
+The MSA Group ("MSA") of South Africa was engaged to update the Lofdal resource which incorporated all the new drilling from Area 4 and Area 2B.
+As part of its due diligence process, MSA completed a one week site/in-country visit to review all technical aspects of the project including the Company's standard operating procedures and quality assurance quality control ("QAQC") programs.
 Considerable time was dedicated to vetting the geological model and continuity of the mineralization.
 Field operations follow strict company Standard Operating Procedures with regards to drilling practices, sampling procedures, security of transport and analytical procedures as per recommendations in the Canadian Institute of Mining, Metallurgy and Petroleum CIM's Best Practices Guidelines (2018), which includes strict internal QAQC procedures for the insertion of blanks, standards and duplicates.
 QAQC samples account for 10% of samples submitted in each batch.
-Sample preparation and analytical work for the drilling program is being provided by Activation Laboratories Ltd. ("Actlabs" Windhoek, Namibia and Ancaster, Ontario) employing appropriate crushing and pulverization procedures (Actlabs Code RX-1) on half sawn core samples provided from the selected intervals, and utilizing lithium metaborate/tetraborate fusion and ICP-MS techniques suitable for rare earth element analyses (Actlabs Code 8).
-Activation Laboratories is an ISO/IEC 17025 accredited laboratory.
+Sample preparation and analytical work for the drilling program is being provided by Activation Laboratories Ltd. ("Actlabs" Windhoek, Namibia and Ancaster, Ontario).
+Actlabs is an ISO/IEC 17025 accredited laboratory.